taijusanagi/2023-ETHTaipei-submission/README.md

 ![how-it-works](./docs/how-it-works.png)

-- Event organizers can now register their events using a POAP
-- Users can authenticate their attendance with POAP and submit privacy-protected reviews using the Semaphore
 - Only targeted POAP users can join the group
-- The signal is visible to everyone, but the actual sender remains hidden with Semaphore
+- The signal is public, but the actual sender remains hidden with Semaphore.

 ## Refecence